-External Device Monitoring (EDM): EDM mode is selected via a 2-position DIP switch in the receiver configuration port; see Figure 4-1.
+External Device Monitoring (EDM)/Aux.
+Output: EDM mode is selected via a 2-position DIP switch in the receiver configuration port; see Figure 4-1.
 For 1-Channel Monitoring, set the EDM DIP switch to the E1 position.
 For 2-Channel Monitoring or No Monitoring, set the switch to the E2 position.
 See Section 3.5.3 for more information.
+When 1-Channel Monitoring is selected, an aux. output is available; see Section 1.4.3.